richardschoen/iforgit/knowledge/github_remote_ssh_connect_to_repository.md

                  COMMENT(*DATEUSER)
 ```
 ## Scenario 2 - Connecting an existing Local IFS Repository to GitHub
-These are the steps to connect an existing local IFS based repository to a GitHub site and push the contents.
+These are the steps to connect an existing local IFS based repository to a GitHub site and push the existing contents and history.

 This assumes your local Git repository was created before the remote repository.